4 Ways Experts Can Help You Win Before Trial

 Having this expert knowledge in the pre-trial stages allows an attorney to pivot their approach.
 Understanding the weaknesses of your own case can provide guidance on whether or not to take an extended offer.
 For example, imagine a criminal case where your client has the option to plead to a lesser offense.
 It may still result in some prison time but could become the more attractive option following expert advice.
 If your retained expert informs you that the victim’s injury couldn’t have occurred how your client described, in the manner the defendant describes, you’re able to confidently urge your client to take the plea deal.
 Similarly, imagine a civil case where a defendant’s expert agrees that a product has cancer-causing properties.
 This could compel a defense team to extend an offer quickly, rather than risk publicity and a larger verdict at trial.

+In addition to supporting your case, your retained expert can play a critical role in challenging the opposing expert’s testimony.
 Your retained expert may inform you that they take no issue with the opposition’s conclusions.
-Though there are other areas where their consultation will be invaluable.
+However, there are other areas where their consultation will be invaluable.
 For example, an expert may point out weaknesses in the opposing expert’s education, training, or experience.
 Alternatively, your expert may be able to identify shortcuts an opposing expert took in reaching their conclusion.

 Most scientific fields have clearly defined best practices.
-If the other side’s expert failed to follow those best practices or failed to consider alternate theories, your expert will know.
-They can provide you with detail as to how and when these failures took place.
-This can give you a leg up when cross examining their expert during depositions.
+If the other side’s expert fails to follow those best practices or fails to consider alternate theories, your expert will know.
+They can provide you with details as to how and when these failures took place.
+This can give you a leg up when cross-examining their expert during depositions.
 You may even lead the other side to consider extending an offer that is more favorable to your client.

 Consulting experts can help attorneys pick apart the opposition’s expert without ever having to disclose their agreement with the ultimate conclusions of the expert.
 However, should an attorney intend to call an expert a witness at trial, a report is required.